What is The Relation Between Art and Digital Transformation? a Guest Post By Alberto Barreiro

 These are some of the skills that I listed in the presentation that seem to emerge from a brain wired by years of thinking in art and design terms:

 … and up to 30 skills that happen to come quite handy when you find yourself dealing with new business paradigms and the complexity of the world we live in.

-For some reason the topic is starting to appear back in my mind.
+For some reason, the topic is starting to appear back in my mind.
 For years, my effort, as well as the effort of many designers, was to make ourselves worthy of the board rooms.
-We learnt business jargon, we dressed up our principles with it, we thought in terms of performance and ROI, we based decisions on data and objective research, and we put our human weaknesses aside just to become smart-looking scientists….that’s by itself, hugely transformational.
+We learned business jargon, we dressed up our principles with it, we thought in terms of performance and ROI, we based decisions on data and objective research, and we put our human weaknesses aside just to become smart-looking scientists….that’s by itself, hugely transformational.

-Design puts people in the center of the business decision making and that has a quite revolutionary component.
+The design puts people in the center of the business decision making and that has a quite revolutionary component.
 I always thought that Design acts as a Trojan Horse, disguised as an inoffensive tool is able to change corporate mindsets by incepting Empathy as a business component.

 …which is something that makes me feel unease.

-Design has been acting as a negotiator between humans and the psychopathic world of business, and I believe that in this process design may have surrounded some principles in order to be taken seriously in the negotiation table.
+The design has been acting as a negotiator between humans and the psychopathic world of business, and I believe that in this process design may have surrounded some principles in order to be taken seriously in the negotiation table.

-There’s a character trait that great artists have that I didn’t write in my original list: total commitment to life, a strong sense of duty based on principles and beliefs that drives creation and action.
+There’s a character trait that great artists have that I didn’t write in my original list: total commitment to life, a strong sense of duty based on principles and beliefs that drive creation and action.

 …maybe that is what comes next…